 - In a Dutch oven or large, heavy bottomed, oven-proof dish with a lid, heat olive oil over medium-high heat.
-Add the beef rolls to the pan, skewer/seam side down.
+Add the beef rolls to the pan, skewer/seam side down. *Don't over-crowd the pan.
+Do in batches if necessary.
 Sear for a few minutes until lightly browned, then flip over and sear the other side.
 Place the rolls on their sides if necessary to sear the entire outside of each of the rolls.

 - Once rolls are browned, add the prepared gravy mixture to the pan.
 Stir gently to scrape up any browned bits on the bottom of the pan.
 Bring liquid to a boil over medium-high heat, then cover pot and place in the preheated oven.

 - Cook, covered in the oven until tender, about 1 - 1/2 hours (depending on the size of your rolls), flipping rolls over a couple of times during the cooking period.

 - Remove pot from oven and use tongs to remove rolls to a plate.
 Carefully remove the skewers from the rolls and discard, then cover the plate loosely with aluminum foil ,while you thicken the gravy.